BoergeSt/Lagrange-Mechanics/README.md

 # Lagrange-Mechanics
-A simple Python3 program, which allows the automatic symbolic creation of the Lagrange equations for pendulums and similar objects.
+A simple Python3 program, which allows the automatic symbolic creation of the Lagrange equations for systems containing pendulums, springs and similar objects.
 It features a very simple way to set up even complex systems.
 Afterwards the system can be viewed in (close to) realtime, depending on the complexity of the system or recorded and saved as an mp4.

 ## Disclaimer
 I did this project out of curiosity and interest.
 I do not claim that any of the results are correct.
 Furthermore the numerical methods used in this program are not especially suitable for solving chaotic systems like the double pendulum.